Device management namespace objects

 There can also be software dependencies between device drivers.
 These dependencies must also be described.
 For more information, see the following resources:

-- For driver-load-order dependencies, see How To Control Device Driver Load Order.
+For driver-load-order dependencies, see Specifying Driver Load Order.

 For power-relations dependencies, see: